ttuegel/haskell-love-2021/README.md

 ## Sharing

-A named expression will be evaluated at most once, that is: the result of evaluating an expression is _shared_.
+An expression will be evaluated at most once.
+The result of evaluating an expression is _shared_.

 ``` {.haskell .lazy}
 shared :: T